Learning

 - 10:45-11:45 Religious Education time in classrooms

-- 11:45 parents are requested to pick up their PreK-2nd grade children at their classrooms.
+- 11:45 parents are asked to pick up their PreK-2nd grade children.
 Older children will be released to rejoin their family.

 Special events